ShaikMoosa/Reflectly/README.md

 ### Supabase Setup

+For detailed Supabase setup instructions, please refer to [SUPABASE_SETUP.md](SUPABASE_SETUP.md)

+Quick setup:
 1. Create a new Supabase project
-2. Use the `supabase/schema.sql` file to set up your database schema
+2. Use the SQL migrations in `supabase/migrations/` to set up your database schema:
-3. Configure Row Level Security (RLS) policies as defined in the schema
+   - Run `supabase/migrations/20240601000000_whiteboard_setup.sql` first
+   - Then run `supabase/schema.sql` if needed
+3. Configure your environment variables with Supabase URL and anon key
+4. Enable authentication methods in Supabase dashboard

 ### Clerk Setup